-1. Questioner: Malcolm Parr, Harrow in Business

-Portfolio Holder for Finance and Business Transformation) / Councillor Keith Ferry (Portfolio Holder for Planning, profit organisation and one of the few Enterprise agencies left in London, supported over 500 people considering a business start-up last year and helped create 180 jobs in the borough; that funding has already been cut by 50% and that the further removal of grant by Harrow Council will have a profound effect on the viability of the agency and will place at risk the livelihood of small firms in Harrow, which are essential for the local economy?"
+- 1. Questioner: Malcolm Parr, Harrow in Business - Asked of: Councillor Bill Stephenson (Leader of the Council and Portfolio Holder for Finance and Business Transformation) / Councillor Keith Ferry (Portfolio Holder for Planning, Development and Enterprise) - Question: "Is the Council aware that Harrow in Business, a not-forprofit organisation and one of the few Enterprise agencies left in London, supported over 500 people considering a business start-up last year and helped create 180 jobs in the borough; that funding has already been cut by 50% and that the further removal of grant by Harrow Council will have a profound effect on the viability of the agency and will place at risk the livelihood of small firms in Harrow, which are essential for the local economy?" - Answer: My short answer was going to be "no" but a greater (Councillor explanation is appropriate.
+Ferry)